 It is a landlord’s duty to keep their property safe from exposure to Legionella bacteria and must therefore take responsibility and conduct risk assessments and water testing if required.
 The frequency of Legionella testing will depend on two factors: The first one is the type of water system in your property, the other is the result of the risk assessment.
-For those that use cold water systems, testing should be every quarter.
-For those using enclosed hot and cold water systems, testing should be exercised when there is doubt that the control measures in place are effective or when there is a lack of consistency in the water’s temperature or biocide level.
+The frequency will vary from weekly to annually.
+Hot water systems within Care Homes are usually every 6 months.

 How many days does a Legionella test take?

 Once we collect your water sample, it will be cultured for 10 days in our laboratory as per the requirements of UKAS and the HSE.
 The full testing period usually takes about 12 to 13 days from water sample collection to result verification.

 How do I use the Legionella test kit?

 When you receive your Legionella test kit (to your chosen address), first check that both the testing bottle/s and a ‘Courier Pick-Up Request’ form are present.

 Decide what day you are going to fill the bottles, call AquaCert at least 24 hours before so we can book the courier.
 Then use the bottle/s to collect water samples and fill out the ‘Courier Pick Up Request’ form.
 Place the bottle/s and form in the supplied bag ready for the courier to collect the bag from you and deliver the samples to our laboratory for analysis.

 If the analysed results come out as positive, we will provide you with instructions on what actions need to be taken to control the spread of the bacteria.